Yxwww/yuxi-site/posts/eject_from_redux.md

 ## General issues with Redux library and React

 Redux is not designed to maximize performance, a trait it shares with React.
 Both technologies focus on building things `correctly`, but not building things run `fast`.
 While there can be an argument made that if it's easier to built things right, then it's easier to make them fast.
 I partially agree with this notion.
 Although, unfortunately in my experience, if an architecture allows things to be slower here and there, then it will always add up. _Always_.
-Making a system easy to reason about does not directly make code fast, it is merely a beneficial side effect.
+In addition, making a system easy to reason about does not directly make code fast, it is merely a beneficial side effect.

-React developers explore and come up with ways to make things _not_ `slower than it should` using technology like memoization, [reselect](https://www.npmjs.com/package/reselect), and [virtual dom](https://www.npmjs.com/package/React-dom).
+React developers explore and come up with ways to make things `NOT slower than it should` using technology like memoization, [reselect](https://www.npmjs.com/package/reselect), and [virtual dom](https://www.npmjs.com/package/React-dom).
 Here are some potential pitfalls applying redux concepts:

 ### Issue with single source of truth